 The Project Services Work Group provides support and assistance to other HL7 Work Groups and provides information to HL7 management to aid in management of HL7 initiatives.
 It has no formal relationships with groups outside of HL7.

 Date of Last Revision

-January 12, 2017
+November 1, 2018

+Motion to approve with revisions by Rick Haddorff, second by Dave Hamill.
+Against-0, Abstain-0, Affirmative-3.